No tents, no aid, nothing: Why Syrians feel forgotten

 As we leave, he asks me if I have a tent.
 But we have nothing to give him.

 I meet up with the White Helmets, expecting to find them looking for survivors.
 But it is too late.
-Ismail al Abdullah is weary from the effort, and what he describes as the world’s disregard for the Syrian people.
+Ismail al Abdullah, is weary from effort, and what he describes as the world’s disregard for the Syrian people.
 He says the international community has blood on its hands.

 More than a decade into Syria’s stalled civil war, the 1.7m people who live in this area continue to oppose President Assad’s rule.
 They live in makeshift camps and newly built shelters.
 Most have been displaced more than once, so life here was already very hard before the earthquake.